tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day 94: November 2, 2020
+**Today's Progress**: Worked on a old project, colour-flipper.

+**Thoughts**: Thought I would go back through a see if I could update any old repos, to add things I hadn't done at the time.
+Ended up making a single HTML page version of the Flipper that also converts RGB to Hex, rather than starting at a white page again when you choose RGB or Hex.
+Turned out to be more complicated than expected.
+But the issues had to do with how I was choosing to access and store the RGB values, so it would mess with the RGB to Hex conversion.

+**Link(s) to Work**:[Colour Flipper](https://github.com/tory24/Colour-Flipper)

+**Time**: 2-3 hours~

 ### Day 91: October 30, 2020
 **Today's Progress**: Worked some more on React lesson, and applied for some roles.